terraform-linters/tflint-ruleset-aws/README.md

 }
 ```

-For more configuration about the plugin, see [Plugin Configuration](docs/configuration.md).
+For more information about configuration options for this ruleset plugin, see [Plugin Configuration](docs/configuration.md).

 ## Getting Started